ALL Metrics

 Cell viability assay

-The MTT assay determined the cell viability of RAW 264.7 cells35; Figure 1 illustrates the effects of fraxin, quercetin, and FQ on cell viability (expressed as a percentage compared to the control-untreated cells-considered 100% cell viability) in the presence of LPS.
+The MTT assay determined the cell viability of RAW 264.7 cells; Figure 2 illustrates the effects of fraxin, quercetin, and FQ on cell viability (expressed as a percentage compared to the control-untreated cells-considered 100% cell viability) in the presence of LPS.
 A reduction in cell viability was noticeable with higher concentrations of both fraxin and quercetin.
 While FQ exhibited the highest cytotoxicity among all three treatment groups, the viability of cells was decreased in a dose-dependent manner.

-Figure 1.
+Figure 2.
 Effects of fraxin, quercetin, and fraxin + quercetin on RAW 264.7 cell viability.

 Cell viability was determined using an MTT assay.
 The lower red line indicates that cells were subjected to different concentrations of all treatment groups with the presence of lipopolysaccharide (LPS) (1 μg/ml), and the upper red line represents 70% cell viability in all treatments.
 Cell viability was expressed as a percentage compared with the control, which was considered 100% cell viability, and data are presented as mean ± SEM.

-Calculation of combination index (CI)
+Calculation of the combination index (CI)

 The combination index (CI) for FQ in a 1:1 ratio was calculated using CompuSyn based on the MTT results.
 Dose-effect and median-effect curves were plotted for each drug and its combination.
 The Results showed that FQ in a 1:1 ratio exhibited synergism, with CI values of 0.297 at IC50 and CI values of 0.409, 0.333, 0.332, 0.267, 0.265, and 0.276 at the following concentrations FQ (200, 100, 50, 25, 12,5, 6.25 g/ml).

-Figure 2.
+Figure 3.
 A: Effects of fraxin, quercetin, and fraxin + quercetin on cytokine levels (IL-1) in RAW 264.7 cells at varied doses (25, 12.5,6.25 g/ml), 2 hours apart.
 Subsequently, all the cells were exposed to lipopolysaccharide (LPS) (1 μg/ml) for 24 h.
 All data are presented as mean ± SEM. * P ˂ 0.01 vs. LPS group, ** P ˂ 0.05 vs. control.
 B: Effects of fraxin, quercetin, and fraxin + quercetin on cytokine levels (IL-6) in RAW 264.7 cells at various doses (25, 12.5,6.25 g/ml) after 2 hours.
 Subsequently, all cells were exposed to lipopolysaccharide (LPS) (1 μg/ml) for 24 h. *P ˂ 0.01 vs. LPS group, **P ˂ 0.05 vs. control.
 C: Effects of fraxin, quercetin, and fraxin + quercetin on cytokines levels (TNF-α) in RAW 264.7 cells using different concentrations (25, 12.5,6.25 μg/ml), after 2 h.
 Later all cells were exposed to LPS (1 μg/ml) for 24 h.
 All data are presented as mean ± SEM. *P ˂ 0.01 vs. LPS group, **P ˂0.05 vs. control.

 Gene expression analysis

 When compared to the control, pretreatment of RAW 264.7 cells with farxin (25 μg/ml), quercetin (12.5 μg/ml), and FQ (6.25 μg/ml) for 2 hours before LPS (1 μg/ml) resulted in significant (P ˂ 0.05) suppression of TLR-4 gene upregulation by (89%, 82%, and 93%, respectively).
-Treatment with LPS activated the TLR-4 pathway, as shown in Figure 3A, and treatment with fraxin, quercetin, and FQ successfully counteracted the stimulatory impact of LPS on RAW 264.7 cells.
+Treatment with LPS activated the TLR-4 pathway, as shown in Figure 4A, and treatment with fraxin, quercetin, and FQ successfully counteracted the stimulatory impact of LPS on RAW 264.7 cells.
 Furthermore, compared to either treatment alone, the combination synergistically reversed the impact of LPS on cells.

-Figure 3.
+Figure 4.
 A: The effects of treatment on the gene expression of Toll-like receptor 4.
 Cells were pretreated with fraxin (25 μg/ml), quercetin (12.5 μg/ml), and quercetin + fraxin (6.25 μg/ml) for 2 h.
 Cells were then treated with lipopolysaccharide (LPS) (1 μg/ml) and incubated for 24 h. **P < 0.001; compared with the control, each graph has been represented as Mean.
 B: The effects of treatment on gene expression of PPAR-γ, RAW 264.7 Cells were pretreated with fraxin (25 μg/m), quercetin (12.5 μg/m), and quercetin + fraxin (6.25 μg/m) for 2 h.
 Cells were treated with lipopolysaccharide (LPS) (1 μg/ml) and incubated for 24 h. **P < 0.001; compared with the control, each graph has been represented as Mean.

-While Figure 3B reveals that there is a considerable stimulatory impact on the PPAR-γ pathway, this effect is shown as enhanced gene expression.
-FQ increased up to 60-fold relative to the control, whereas fraxin and quercetin (17.6, 8.6-folds, respectively) decreased proinflammatory cytokines (Figure 3B), indicating a mechanism by which fraxin, quercetin, and their combination reduce proinflammatory cytokines.
+While Figure 4B reveals that there is a considerable stimulatory impact on the PPAR-γ pathway, this effect is shown as enhanced gene expression.
+FQ increased up to 60-fold relative to the control, whereas fraxin and quercetin (17.6, 8.6-folds, respectively) decreased proinflammatory cytokines (Figure 4B), indicating a mechanism by which fraxin, quercetin, and their combination reduce proinflammatory cytokines.

 Discussion

-Li et al. (2019) concluded that fraxin confers protection against LPS-induced lung injury and the inflammatory response in A549 cells.20 In an approach to modulate virus hyperinflammation such as chronic systemic symptoms, the anti-inflammatory effects of quercetin were investigated in mouse macrophage cells exposed to polyinosinic-polycytidylic acid (poly (I:C) as an experimental model for viral inflammation by Kim YJ and Park W. (2016).
-They found that quercetin might suppress poly (I:C)-induced inflammation by reducing the levels of inflammatory mediators.
+Li et al. (2019) concluded that fraxin confers protection against LPS-induced lung injury and the inflammatory response in A549 cells.26 In an approach to modulate virus hyperinflammation such as chronic systemic symptoms, the anti-inflammatory effects of quercetin were investigated in mouse macrophage cells exposed to polyinosinic-polycytidylic acid (poly (I:C) as an experimental model for viral inflammation by Kim YJ and Park W. (2016).
+They found that quercetin might suppress poly (I:C)-induced inflammation by reducing the levels of inflammatory mediators.27

 Our findings support previous research that found that both fraxin and quercetin were effective at suppressing the release of proinflammatory mediators from LPS-induced RAW 264.7, the mechanism underlying which may be related to interference with various inflammatory signaling pathways, including the TLR signaling system.
-Following their activation, proinflammatory molecules (such as IL-1, IL-6, and TNF-α) are abundantly generated, and NF-κB phosphorylation, nuclear translocation, and upregulated transcription of proinflammatory factors are all results of TLR-4 activation.16,21
+Following their activation, proinflammatory molecules (such as IL-1, IL-6, and TNF-α) are abundantly generated, and NF-κB phosphorylation, nuclear translocation, and upregulated transcription of proinflammatory factors are all results of TLR-4 activation.22,28

-Li et al., 2019 discovered that pretreatment with fraxin decreased protein expressions of NF-κB and nucleotide-binding domain, leucine-rich–containing family, pyrin domain–containing-3 (NLRP3) activated in response to lipopolysaccharide (LPS).26 Aesculin, a hydroxycoumarin, is the 6-O-beta-D-glucoside of esculetin, another organic compound isolated from Cortex fraxini that is structurally related to fraxin.
-Furthermore, studies in the peritoneum and macrophages demonstrated that aesculin inhibits the production of inflammatory mediators such as iNOS, IL-1, and TNF-α via the PPAR-γ/NF-κB pathway.27
+Li et al., 2019 discovered that pretreatment with fraxin decreased protein expressions of NF-κB and nucleotide-binding domain, leucine-rich–containing family, pyrin domain–containing-3 (NLRP3) activated in response to lipopolysaccharide (LPS).33 Aesculin, a hydroxycoumarin, is the 6-O-beta-D-glucoside of esculetin, another organic compound isolated from Cortex fraxini that is structurally related to fraxin.
+Furthermore, studies in the peritoneum and macrophages demonstrated that aesculin inhibits the production of inflammatory mediators such as iNOS, IL-1, and TNF-α via the PPAR-γ/NF-κB pathway.34

 Our results were consistent with previous studies supporting that fraxin and quercetin upregulated PPAR-γ expression and downregulated TLR-4, stimulated by LPS treatment in macrophage RAW 264.7 cells.

-Fraxin + quercetin showed synergistic activity when combined, which may be due to multiple targets involved when coming to their anti-inflammatory mechanism, resulting in suppression of proinflammatory mediators IL-1, IL-6, TNF-α and suppression of other pathways like iNOS, COX-2, Nrf2/HO-1, NF-κB, NLRP3, TLR-4, and upregulation of PPAR-γ,
+Fraxin + quercetin showed synergistic activity when combined, which may be due to multiple targets involved when coming to their anti-inflammatory mechanism, resulting in suppression of proinflammatory mediators IL-1, IL-6, TNF-α, and suppression of other pathways like iNOS, COX-2, Nrf2/HO-1, NF-κB, NLRP3, TLR-4, and upregulation of PPAR-γ.

-A study described the synergistic combination of two bioflavonoids: quercetin and catechin; this combination caused inhibition of the LPS-activated upregulation of iNOS and COX-2.20 Previous studies have shown that drug combinations, especially in phytopharmaceuticals, may activate entirely different sets of genes than those started by each drug alone.34 This may provide another theoretical explanation for the synergistic activity between fraxin and quercetin, despite the differences in their chemical structures.
+A study described the synergistic combination of two bioflavonoids: quercetin and catechin; this combination caused inhibition of the LPS-activated upregulation of iNOS and COX-2.26 Previous studies have shown that drug combinations, especially in phytopharmaceuticals, may activate entirely different sets of genes than those started by each drug alone.41 This may provide another theoretical explanation for the synergistic activity between fraxin and quercetin, despite the differences in their chemical structures.

 Conclusions